webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-four.md

 title: Day Four
 sidebar:
   order: 4
-description: Fetching and rendering data on the home page with loaders and Zod.
+description: Building a scalable layout and the main profile page with loaders and Zod.
 ---

-## Building the Home Page
+## Building the Profile Page & Global Layout

 Welcome to Day Four!
-Today, we'll bring our frontend to life by building the main home page.
-The focus is on the core data flow of a modern web application: fetching data from our backend, validating it, and rendering it with clean, reusable components.
-We will use React Router's powerful `loader` function to handle data fetching before the page even renders.
+Today, we'll refactor our frontend to use a more powerful and scalable architecture.
+We will create a global "app shell" with our main navigation, and then build the primary user view: a `/profile` page that displays a grid of posts.
+This structure is much closer to a real-world application.

 ---